yxuan1996/Vite-React/README.md

 The `useNavigation()` hook allows us to set transtion states.

-When the state is set to `loading` there will be a CSS Fade animation.
+When the 'searching' state is set to `loading` we want to show a search spinner.

 `root.jsx`